emasys/react-redux-typescript-boilerplate/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## React-Redux Typescript boilerplate
+## React-Redux Typescript template
-This is a minimal typescript react-redux set up to get you up and running.
+This is a minimal typescript react-redux template to get you up and running in 3 mins.

 ## Perks
 * axios instance